edkelly303/elm-yafl/README.md

 ### 1. Userland type complexity

-With `elm-any-type-forms`, the types of the forms became more complex every time you added a new field.
+With `elm-any-type-forms`, the types of the forms quickly became very complex.
 For a type as simple as:

 ```elm
 type Foo